A probabilistic imaginary-time evolution quantum algorithm for advection-diffusion equation: Explicit gate-level implementation and comparisons to quantum linear system algorithms: Introduction

-\item In Sect.~\ref{sec:3}, based on the grid method for the first-quantized Hamiltonian simulation, we apply the alternative approximate PITE to address the ITE operator for the advection-diffusion equation.
-Employing the approach in \cite{Huang.2024p} to implement the real-time evolution (RTE) of the discretized Hamiltonian, we obtain the explicit construction of an efficient quantum circuits, whose gate complexity is logarithmic in the size of the discretized matrix.
-Moreover, we require only $2$ ancillary qubits for one-dimensional cases and at most $2n+2+\lceil\log_2 d\rceil$ (the requirement of additional $2n+\lceil\log_2 d\rceil$ qubits owes to the introduction of a distance register in multi-dimensional cases) for $d$-dimensional cases, where $n=\log_2 N$ is number of qubits to describe the grids in each dimension.
+\item In Sect.~\ref{sec:3}, based on the real-space grid method, a special Fourier spectral method (FSM), for the first-quantized Hamiltonian simulation, we apply the AAPITE to address the ITE operator for the advection-diffusion-reaction equation.
+By an explicit gate implementation of the real-time evolution (RTE) of the discretized Hamiltonian, we conclude that the gate complexity is logarithmic in the size of the discretized matrix (see Table \ref{sec3:tab1}).
+Compared to the QLSAs in e.g. \cite{HHL09, Childs.2017, Krovi2023}, the number of ancillary qubits is much smaller and is independent of the desired error bound $\varepsilon$, see Table \ref{sec3:tab1}.
+Owing to the minimal use of ancillary qubits, we believe our proposed algorithm fits the early fault-tolerant quantum computers (eFTQC), for which limited qubits (one to several hundred logical qubits) are allowed.

-\item In Sect.~\ref{sec:4}, we demonstrate the numerical simulations of our quantum algorithm for a 1D example and a 2D example with absorption potential in the center of the domain by using a quantum emulator \cite{Qiskit23}.
-Moreover, we check the numerical dependence on the parameters of the approximate PITE as well as the coefficients of the differential equation for the $l^2$-errors between the quantum solutions and the analytical solution (or the exact solution by matrix operations).
-Owing to minimal use of ancillary qubits, we believe our proposed algorithm well suits the early fault-tolerant quantum computers (eFTQC), for which limited qubits (one to several hundred logical qubits) are allowed.
+\item In Sect.~\ref{sec:4}, we demonstrate numerical simulations of our quantum algorithm for a 1D example and a 2D example with absorption potential in the center of the domain using a quantum emulator Qiskit \cite{Qiskit23}.
+Moreover, we check the numerical dependence on the parameters of the AAPITE as well as the coefficients of the differential equation in the $\ell^2$-errors between the quantum solutions and the analytical solution (or the exact solution by matrix operations).